 As changing a central belief is hard, we resort to self-justifications.

 The Semmelweis reflex is another good example of cognitive dissonance.

 In 1847, the physician Ignaz Semmelweis found a way to reduce the childbed fever mortality rate by ten-fold.

-All the doctors needed to do is hand-washing with a chlorine solution before moving from one patient to another.
+All what the doctors needed to do is hand-washing with a chlorine solution before moving from one patient to another.

 But despite the empirical evidence he showed, his fellow doctors rejected his suggestion.

 Without critical analysis, doctors rejected the evidence that contradicted their established beliefs.